 16. Say the names of people.
-If they are much older, start with Mr. or Mrs. People have names, and they are usually not buddy, stud or dude.
+If they are much older, start with titles like Mr. or Mrs. People have names, and they are usually not “buddy”, “stud”, “boss” or “dude”.

 19. Be thick-skinned because people are often careless and cruel.

-20. Quit being a momma’s boy.
-Parents are so supportive, too supportive, and they will be your biggest obstacle to manhood by enabling you to be a child.
+20. Quit being a mamma’s boy.
+Parents today are so supportive, too supportive, and they will be your biggest obstacle to manhood by enabling you to be a child.

-21. Entertain often the thought that you are wrong, because you will be.
+21. Frequently entertain the thought that you are wrong.

-22. To lead others, stay one step ahead of their expectations.
-Leadership rises and falls on expectations that are met or are not.
+22. To lead others stay one step ahead of their expectations.
+Leadership rises and falls on expectations.

-24. Figure out how to think hard about the world, because the world is wildly complex.
+24. Figure out how to think hard about the world, because the world is often complex.

 25. Be angry, but be angry at the right things, not trivial things like football.

 26. Don’t be a slave to debt/credit cards.
 “Live like no one else now so you can live like no one else later.”
 Dave Ramsey